William pays respects to Pope on behalf of King at historic funeral

 Some 55 heads of state, 14 heads of government and 12 reigning monarchs joined mourners for the open-air service in front of St Peter’s Basilica.

-US President Donald Trump and his wife Melania and French President Emmanuel Macron were among those who, like William and Sir Keir, paused in front of the Pope’s coffin to pay their respects.
+The US and French presidents and their wives were among those who, like William and Sir Keir, paused in front of the Pope’s coffin to pay their respects.

 William made the journey on behalf of Charles, head of the Church of England, in honour of Pope Francis, who was head of the Roman Catholic Church.